 The customers in all three examples simply weren’t seen as customers – or even as people who ultimately pay the employees’ salaries.

 And these could not have been isolated incidents.
 I’m sure all three had happened before - many times - without consequences.
-Supervisors were either blind, mute, or clueless to their job of managing their employees.
+Supervisors were either blind, mute, or clueless about their job of managing their employees.

 Heck, I know many Nordstrom employees read my blog on a regular basis; it’s not that they don’t know what they’re supposed to do, it’s that even though they know, they don’t do it.
 It appears to be systemic to the culture.

-Twenty years ago the Nordstrom Way was required reading for most upscale retailers.
-According to the book, the underlying philosophy and culture of the Nordstrom Way is “disarmingly simple: Use your own initiative to provide customers with exceptional levels of service.
+Twenty years ago The Nordstrom Way was required reading for most upscale retailers.
+According to the book, the underlying philosophy and culture of the Nordstrom Way are “disarmingly simple: Use your own initiative to provide customers with exceptional levels of service.
 You’ll never be criticized for doing too much for a customer, only for doing too little.
 If you’re ever in doubt, err on the side of doing too much rather than too little.”

-That makes for great PR but quite simply “our brain is inherently lazy and will always choose the most energy efficient path if we let it,” writes Tara Swart, in her book Neuroscience for Leadership.
+That makes for great PR but quite simply “our brain is inherently lazy and will always choose the most energy-efficient path if we let it,” writes Tara Swart, in her book Neuroscience for Leadership.

-Without supervision, even with great retail sales training, employees will default to doing the minimal.
+Without supervision, even with great retail sales training, employees will default to doing the minimum.
 These days they pawn off helping someone to another employee, as Ken witnessed, or they go their own way, oblivious to shoppers, as I witnessed.

 That lets employees get away with defining your brand as uncaring and certainly doesn’t move the needle to compete with online retailers.
 In fact, it does just the opposite.

 That brings us to the last point, customer service training.
 As I’ve said in my primer, retail customer service involves those small interactions when an associate is waiting on a shopper that should make the shopper feel like they are the most important person in the store.